 The Matisse and Chagall museums both have great collections from their respective artists.
 Near the old city is the Museum of Modern and Contemporary Art with works by Andy Warhol, Roy Liechenstein and many others.
 The Nice Fine Arts Museum has a vast collection of European art from the 16th to the 20th century.
 The city is also home to the St Nicholas Orthodox Cathedral, recognised as a national monument of France.Colline du Chateau

-The hillside park of Colline du Chateau is a city greenspace chock full of pine trees, parkland and sparkling waterfalls.
-Once boasting an impregnable citadel that was dismantled by the soldiers of Louis XIV in 1706 (not entirely impregnable then), this is an especially magical place in the evening, when it is lit up.
+The hillside park of Colline du Chateau is a city greenspace full of pine trees, parkland and sparkling waterfalls.
+Once boasting an impregnable citadel that was dismantled by the soldiers of Louis XIV in 1706, you can expect to find plenty of history to get your teeth stuck into.
 The views across the bay and the city are wonderful.

 Cosmopolitan Nice has it all when it comes to eating out.
 Ultra-luxury top-of-the range restaurants?
 Tick.
 Seafront open-air dining?
 Tick.
 Tiny Nicoise restaurants jam packed with character and locals?
 Yes, that too.
 From Michelin star to street food, it’s all here for the taking.
 As you’d hope, the seafood in particular is extraordinary.

-Nice has been a favourite of holidaymakers since the 19th century.
+Nice has been a favourite since the 19th century.
 The mixture of wonderful climate, chic nightlife, bubbly old town, dazzling sea and top-of-the-range luxury hotels and restaurants make it an appealing destination for everyone from young families to glamorous supermodels.
-It’s also brilliantly placed as a jumping off point for exploring the rest of the Cote d’Azure.
+It’s also brilliantly placed as a jumping off point for exploring the rest of the Côte d’Azur.

-Booking your holiday to Nice with easyJet holidays is the best way to get to this must-see destination hassle-free.
+Booking your holiday to Nice with easyJet holidays is the best way to book this must-see destination hassle-free.
 Best of all, you can save on your holiday when you book your flight and hotel together with easyJet holidays.